Home

 "This heap is a witness between you and me today.
 May the Lord keep watch between you and me when we are away from each other, if you mistreat my daughters or if you take any wives besides my daughters, even tough no one is with us, remember that God is a witness between you and me.
 Here is this heap, and here is this pillar I have set up between you and me.
 This heap is a witness, and this pillar is a witness, that I will not go past this heap to your side to harm you and that you will not go past this heap and pillar to my side to harm me.
 May the God of Abraham and the God of Nahor, the God of their father, judge between us." - Genesis 31:48-53

-The feast was a way of paying tribute and confirming the reconciliation of their friendship through this particular covenant.
-Everyone would spend the night after they had eaten.
-And early in the morning Laban would awaken and right before he left to return home, he would kiss his grandchildren, along with his daughters while blessing them.
+However, afterwards, everyone would spend the night after they had eaten.
+And early the next morning, Laban would awake, and right before he'd left to return home, he would kiss his grandchildren, along with his daughters, while speaking blessings unto them.

 In the next Bible Study Online Article: